-A full-sentence preparation outline as described in the lectures and modules is to be turned in for the informative and proposal speeches.
+A full-sentence preparation outline as described in the lectures and modules is to be turned in for the guest speaker introduction and proposal speeches.
 A specific purpose statement is required.
 Outlines must be in outline format.
 A reference page in APA format must be included.
 Upload the outline to the corresponding dropbox on Carmen by the due date.